dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Our first React app!
 Ok we're done.
 Kidding!

 ## StarterPack

 At this point you will want to push these changes to your starter pack!
 This will add React support to your starterpack.
+Note, how we are pushing to `starter` **not** `origin` here.

+🚀 Git `add`, `commit` and:

 ```bash
 git push starter master
 ```

+Since we added your starterpack repo as a remote named `starter` you can push to it even though after this point we'll diverge.

-⚠️ Careful!
-Don't push anything else to starter for this assignment, you want your starterpack to only contain starter configurations, not your actual project.
+⚠️ **Careful!
+Don't push anything else to starter for this assignment**, you want your starterpack to only contain starter configurations, not the rest of your actual project.
 We'll be adding more stuff to it over time so make sure your personal starterpack is in good shape.
 If you have questions come to office hours!

 ## [JSX](https://facebook.github.io/react/docs/introducing-jsx.html)